0xNV/host-monitor/README.md

 ```

 ## Usage
-> By default monitor will check host availability each 1 hour
+> By default monitor will check host availability each 30 mins

 ### Register host
 > monitor will start to check host constantly right after registration